SS Great Republic (1866): Discovery of the wreck

 Discovery of the wreck occurred in 1986, by a diver working to free a snagged fishing net.
-Following discovery the vessel was believed to be Isabella, lost in 1830, carrying cargo to the Hudson Bay outpost at Fort Vancouver.
+Following discovery, the vessel was believed to be Isabella, lost in 1830, carrying cargo to the Hudson's Bay Company outpost at Fort Vancouver.
 However, later analysis of the wreck's planking, proven to be American yellow pine, as well as the size of the wreck, suggests the wreck is instead Great Republic.